Department of Public Safety

 Special security procedures are in effect for students during low occupancy periods.
 During holidays and vacations, for example, residence students are consolidated into fewer halls and visitation procedures may be more restrictive.

-New students, faculty, and staff can get their Shippensburg University photo ID at the University Police Station, located in the Reed Operations Center, Monday - Friday.
-See hours below:
+New students, faculty, and staff can get their Shippensburg University photo ID at the University Police Station, located in the Reed Operations Center.
+ID Room Hours are as follows:

 The cost for all student parking decals is $75.00 for the first decal; additional decals for the same student are $10.00.
 The cost for all faculty and staff parking decals are $1.00 for every decal purchased.
 Permits are valid from September 1 of each year to August 31 of the following year.
 Parking decal purchases are nonrefundable.